Emergency Lighting: The Definitive Guide

 Open Area & Signage

-The open area lighting is meant to provide illumination with adequate intensity, such that occupants do accidentally bump into each other or against furnishings.
+The open-area lighting is meant to provide adequate illumination with enough intensity so that occupants do not accidentally bump into each other or against furnishings.

-Most guidelines suggest open area lighting for spaces larger than 60 sq.m.
-This lighting type is necessary for preventing public panic and aiding movement.
+Most guidelines suggest open-area lighting for spaces larger than 60 sq.m.
+This type of lighting is necessary to prevent public panic and aid movement.

-Buildings may also use lit-up signs informing occupants of general safety practices.
-Some buildings even deploy light-up floor maps for easier navigation.
+Buildings may also use lit-up signs to inform occupants of general safety practices.
+Some even deploy light-up floor maps for easier navigation.

 High-Risk Task Lighting

-High-risk task lighting is designed to provide a reasonable level of emergency lighting to workers so that they can perform shutdown procedures before evacuating.
+High-risk task lighting is designed to provide workers with a reasonable level of emergency lighting so that they can perform shutdown procedures before evacuating.

 Task lighting should be brighter than general open area emergency lighting so workers can quickly and easily perform their tasks.

-High-risk task areas include chemical research facilities, heavy machinery factories, power plants, etc. These areas mandate proper shutdown procedures before evacuation to avoid an even bigger disaster.
+High-risk task areas include chemical research facilities, heavy machinery factories, power plants, etc. These areas mandate proper shutdown procedures before evacuation to avoid a bigger disaster.

 Emergency Lighting Installation Locations